pro2200/Power-Rangers/README.md

 Application Project

+    Group Name : Power Rangers

-Group Members: Prasan Patel 0845971, Amir Babar 0863914 Project Title: Amir and Pro Lux Hotel
+    Group Members : Prasan Patel 0845971 and Amir Babar 0863914

+    Project Title : Pro Lux Hotel Application

+    Project Scope: Hotel and motel owners will be using this application.

-We decided to use our names or nicknames for the hotel project.
-The lux was added to show comfort and extravagant living at the hotel
+The lux was added to show the comfort of using the app and how extravagant the app can be.